AprilBrother/wiki.aprbrother/src/en/wud.md

 The device has an ESP32-S2 module that allows it to be identified as a keyboard + USB disk.
 It also a microSD slot that can be identified as MSC SD Card.

 The new ESP32-S2 module from Espressif addresses the security flaws in the original ESP32.
-While the ESP32-S2 does include improved security features, it lacks the Bluetooth capabilities of the original ESP32 module.
+While the ESP32-S2 does include improved security features, it lacks the BLE capabilities of the original ESP32 module.
 But it supports native USB.

 ### For sale